US pours cold water on German plan for Syria

 Russia and China

-Esper, in a speech at the German Marshall Fund, a think tank in Brussels, also issued broader warnings on Russia and China.
+But for his part, Esper, in a speech at the German Marshall Fund, a think tank in Brussels, also issued broader warnings on Russia and China.

 "Through predatory economics, political subversion, and military force, they [Moscow and Beijing] seek to erode the sovereignty of weaker states," he said on Thursday.